quill-lang/compiler-book/src/passes/passes.md

-# Compilation Passes
+# Compilation passes

 The Quill compiler runs a number of passes on input code to transform it into machine code.
-The passes are detailed below.
+The passes are outlined below.
 If any pass fails (i.e. emits an unrecoverable error), then subsequent passes are not executed, and the compiler stops processing.